Huis met de Kabouters

 The facade is made of brick interspersed with sandstone elements, and features three wooden bay windows.
 The facade is decorated with a variety of ornaments, including gnomes, putti and eagles.
 The gnomes along the edge of the roof, each measuring two and half metres in height, appear to be tossing a ball back and forth.
-According to local legend, the ball switches hands from one gnome to the other at midnight daily or, in other versions, only on New Year's Eve or on the 29th of February in leap years.
+According to local legend, the ball switches hands from one gnome to the other at midnight daily or, in other versions, only on New Year's Eve or on 29 February in leap years.
 It is not known what the gnomes are meant to symbolize.
 According to one explanation, they represent two contractors who worked together on the building.
 Or they may represent the man who commissioned the building, as his last name was Van Ballegooijen ("Ballegooijen" literally means "ball toss").